Meaning of Shoulder Stand Pose

 Muscular movement

-The various muscles, which are involved are Splenius capitis, Splenius cervicis, Rhomboids, Posterior deltoid, Infraspinatus, Trapezius, Triceps, Obliquus capitis superior, Rectus capitis posterior minor, Rectus capitis posterior major, Obliquus capitis inferior, Interspinales cervicis, Semispinalis capitis (cut), Splenius capitis (cut), Longissimus capitis, Hamstrings, Gluteus maximus, Gluteus medius, Latissimus dorsi and Quadriceps
+The various muscles which are involved are Splenius capitis, Splenius cervicis, Rhomboids, Posterior deltoid, Infraspinatus, Trapezius, Triceps, Obliquus capitis superior, Rectus capitis posterior minor, Rectus capitis posterior major, Obliquus capitis inferior, Interspinales services, Semispinalis capitis (cut), Splenius capitis (amount), Longissimus capitis, Hamstrings, Gluteus maximus, Gluteus medius, Latissimus dorsi and Quadriceps.

-There are some variations in different schools of yoga while practicing Sarvangasana.
+There are some variations in other schools of yoga while practising Sarvangasana.

 - Vinyasa yoga: It is similar to Iyengar yoga.